 Are you pregnant or have you

 We believe every woman is unique and different; that’s why we help customize an adoption plan just for you.
-Choosing adoption is courageous and we’re here to help you understand how to give your baby up for adoption.
+Choosing adoption is courageous and we’re here to help you understand how to place your baby for adoption.

 Adoption means you’re doing what’s best for your child.
 It means placing your child with a loving family.